fyxgaming/contracts/readme.md

 2. Prepare the owner wallet in the browser extension would be easier.
 3. Open this contract code folder in terminal.
 4. Run `yarn` - this will install dependencies.
-5. Run `yarn deploy` - this will give you a link to the Thirdweb dashboard, open it.
+5. Run `yarn deploy` - it will take a while but it will eventually give you a link to the Thirdweb dashboard, open it - the link will have this format: `https://thirdweb.com/contracts/deploy/<somestring>`.
+If it is the first time using the thirdweb cli then you will be redirected to the browser to authenticate the device you're in.
 6. Fill the form in the image below and replace the primary address with your wallet address.
    ![Create Token with Thirdweb](docs/form-input-create-token.png)
 7. Click deploy now.